QualiSystems/devguide_source/_reference/9.3.0/shellfoundry-intro.md

 {% highlight bash %}shellfoundry new my-service-ext --template local:C:\Temp\shell-pdu-standard-master {% endhighlight %}

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The new shell is added to the path from which you ran the `shellfounfry new` command.

-#### Creating a Shell of a specific version

-Follow the steps in this section to create an older version of a Shell.

-First, run the `shellfoundry show` command to see the Shell's versions.

-**Example:**
-{% highlight bash %}shellfoundry show <template-name> {% endhighlight %}

-Then, in the `shellfoundry new` command, specify the version you need.
-For example, "5.0.2":

-{% highlight bash %}shellfoundry new router-shell-502 --template gen2/networking/router --version 5.0.2 {% endhighlight %}

 #### Deleting a shell from Cloudshell